mskill/malika/GitHub_Instructions.md

 ## Compare and Pull Request

-You can check the master branch now there is no testchild.py file by selecting the branch selector menu
+You can check the master branch now there is no testchild.py file by selecting the `Branch selector` menu

 ![image](https://user-images.githubusercontent.com/25001852/86469000-28f1e500-bd56-11ea-9191-b5705aec84b3.png "Difference")